 In addition, borrowings under our existing credit facility bear interest at variable rates subject to a LIBOR and base rate floor.
 If market interest rates increase, such variable-rate debt will create higher debt service requirements, which could adversely affect our cash flow.
 Our interest expense for the year ended December 31, 2009 was \$44.2 million.
 A 1% increase or decrease in the applicable interest rates under our credit facility, using average debt outstanding at December 31, 2009, would correspondingly change our interest expense by approximately \$4.8 million per year.
-Our interest costs are also affected by our credit ratings.
-If our credit ratings decline in the future, the interest rates we are charged on debt under our credit facility could increase incrementally by 0.25%, up to 1.0%, contingent upon our credit rating.
+Our interest cases are charged on debt under our credit facility could increase increase increase increase increase increase increase are charged on debt under our credit facility could increase increase.